 Final Thoughts – Customer Retention with Email Marketing

-Customer retention is one of the most important process to increase your revenue by converting your existing customers into regular customers and then regular customers.
+Customer retention is one of the most important processes to increase your revenue by converting your existing customers into regular customers and then regular customers.

 You should try out some techniques shared and see how is the engagement rate and customer retention rate.

-Make sure to track and measure the results of each techniques so that you can find the winning technique for your business.
+Make sure to track and measure the results of each technique so that you can find the winning technique for your business.